MicrosoftDocs/cpp-docs/docs/linux/configure-a-linux-project.md

    ![Screenshot showing the Remote Build Machine.](media/remote-build-machine-vs2019.png)

-   ::: moniker range="msvc-160"
+   ::: moniker range=">=msvc-160"

-   **Visual Studio 2019 version 16.7**: To target Windows Subsystem for Linux (WSL), set the **Platform Toolset** drop-down to **GCC for Windows Subsystem for Linux**.
+   **Visual Studio 2019 version 16.7** and later: To target Windows Subsystem for Linux (WSL), set the **Platform Toolset** drop-down to **GCC for Windows Subsystem for Linux**.
 The other remote options will disappear and the path to the default WSL shell will appear in their place:

    ![Screenshot showing the WSL build machine.](media/wsl-remote-vs2019.png)